Skip to content

 issue: Issue = resp.parsed_data

-Or you can pass the request body as a dictionary:
+Or you can pass the json request body as a dictionary:

 from githubkit import GitHub, Response